 Talking about Syria would take hours or maybe days.
 The country has rich resources, a Mediterranean climate and Syrian people were known in the Middle East for their vibrant culture and deep knowledge.
 But what many people do not know about - Europeans in particular - is the diversity of the country.
-This was what distinguished Syrians "For me, this is what Syria is about - coexistence and tolerance.
+This was what distinguished Syrians from many other Arab countries before the crisis.

+"For me, this is what Syria is about - coexistence and tolerance.
 But the regime has attacked its own people."